Welcome to the Washington State Federation of Garden Clubs

 and Non-Members

-Classes are being added all the time, so confirm the schedule at: www.gardenclub.org/school
+Classes are being added all the time, view current school schedules click on link: www.gardenclub.org/school

 Environmental School